 Wageningen University applies the European Credit Transfer and Accumulation System (ECTS).
 ECTS is a tool of the European Higher Education Area (EHEA) for making studies and courses more transparent and thus helping to enhance the quality of higher education.
-All information in the student charter and Study Handbook is based on the ECTS principles described in the Bologna process.

 The Diploma Supplement (DS) is a document accompanying a higher education diploma, providing a standardised description of the nature, level, context, content and status of the studies completed by its holder.
 It is produced by the higher education institutions according to standards agreed by the European Commission, the Council of Europe and UNESCO.

 Wageningen University is holder of the ECTS label since 2005 and holder of the DS label since 2011.

 ECTS credit allocation is based on student workload.
 One credit compares 28 hours of participating in education, taking interim examinations and studying.
 An academic year comprises 60 credits, divided into 6 periods of 6 or 12 credits.
 Based on student workload, ETCS credits are a standardised measure of study achievement and count independent of the location where they are obtained.

 For Exchange students the ECTS Grading table is used for interpretation and conversion of grades between different countries and institutions.
 The Examining Boards are responsible for conversion credits and grades.